 A Connected and Thriving School Community

 An emphasis on embedding wellbeing into the culture, curriculum and all aspects of Trinity school life from a Biblical perspective is important.
-Allowing for differentiation across the various parts of the school, common goals, approaches and consistent language around student health and wellbeing are being established.
+In 2020 we reviewed our student support and development services and structure.
+We commenced establishing a shared vision, approach and a consistent language around student support and development.

 By 2022 we want to see:

 A school that fosters meaningful, positive relationships and a sense of belonging for all.
 A community of confident, healthy and resilient students and staff, who are able to thrive in all aspects of school life and beyond.
 Strong partnerships with families to develop health and wellbeing of students.